jamesmunns/awesome-rust-streaming/README.md

 This is a community curated list of livestreams about the programming language Rust.

-**Don't see a stream that you like?** Feel free to add it!
+**Don't see a stream that you like?** Feel free to [add it to the list](https://github.com/jamesmunns/awesome-rust-streaming/edit/master/README.md)!

-At some point, I'll organize this list when it is long enough.
-For now, please try and keep the list in alphabetical order, based the stream or person name.
+At some point, I'll organize this list into categories when it is long enough.
+For now, please try and keep the list in alphabetical order, based on the stream or person's name.

-If you have suggestions for where this list should live (other than @jamesmunns' personal GH), [add it to the list](https://github.com/jamesmunns/awesome-rust-streaming/edit/master/README.md)!
+If you have suggestions for where this list should live (other than @jamesmunns' personal GH), [let me know](https://github.com/jamesmunns/awesome-rust-streaming/issues/new)!

 ## Streams

 <!-- Template:

 * Stream Name
-    * Link to stream
+    * Link to stream(s)
-    * GitHub/Twitter/Other Handles
+    * GitHub/Twitter/Blog/Other Links
     * Usual topics/stream description

 -->